Seton Lake recreation area

 An area rich in history and recreational activities

-The Seton Lake recreational area is part of BC Hydro's Bridge River hydroelectric complex.
+The Seton Lake recreation area is part of our Bridge River hydroelectric complex.

 This viewpoint provides a spectacular view of the emerald-green waters of Seton Lake Reservoir and the surrounding Chilcotin mountains.